An American RealTime/Captioning Services, LLC

 Monette Benoit formed The ARTS, The American RealTime/Captioning Services, in 1993 in San Antonio, Texas, realtiming on a large screen for a Catholic Deaf mass each Sunday within St. Francis Di Paola Church.
 Her skills now include working within Texas, the U.S.A., Canada, Europe, Australia, and South America as an ADA consultant, providing onsite and offsite CART, captioning, realtime services, fulfilling requests from government entities, academia, corporations, and minority-owned businesses.

-All ARTS, Inc. has experience with televised documentaries and interviews during production stages, working with producers and film crews.
+An ARTS, LLC has experience with televised documentaries and interviews during production stages, working with producers and film crews.
 We work with international requests for webstreaming videocast technology to the Internet with foreign language translations.

-All ARTS, Inc. provides remote CART Captioning services to a television and/or computer.
+An ARTS, LLC provides remote CART Captioning services to a television and/or computer.
 Remote sign interpreting services have been added.

 Monette advocates, lectures and mentors with universities, community colleges, business institutions, private entities, religious groups, student disabled service managers, human resource (HR) departments, independent living service offices, sign interpreters, CART providers, broadcast captioners, (now called CART Captioners), government officials/agencies, audiovisual engineers, and court reporters on assistive technology.